-A sworn supervisor shall respond to the scene for any use of force involving a CSO and shall complete a Defensive Tactics Form as outlined in Department P&P 1128, Response to Resistance and Apprehension Techniques.
+A sworn supervisor shall respond to the scene for any use of force involving a CSO and shall complete a Defensive Tactics Form as outlined in Department P&P 1128, Use of Force.

 4.7 TRAINING REQUIREMENTS

 The CSO assigned as the Training Coordinator shall be responsible for the coordination and maintenance of the records for all mandatory training, with the guidance of the Orlando Police Department Training Unit.